what-if-horizon/what-if-data-donation/README.md

 3. You can now go to the browser: [`http://localhost:3000`](http://localhost:3000).

 If the installation went correctly you should be greeted with a mock data donation study.
-For detailed installation instructions see the [documentation](https://d3i-infra.github.io/data-donation-task/).

- citation details in the [`CITATION.cff`](CITATION.cff) file.

 ## Building the release files